 In addition, standards such as ISO 37101, Sustainable development in communities – Management system for sustainable development – Requirements with guidance for use, are invaluable for achieving SDG 11 (Sustainable cities and communities), which helps to make cities inclusive, safe and resilient.

 Learn more about ISO standards for accessibility on our dedicated Web page or see our online mapping tool that shows how hundreds of ISO standards contribute to the 2030 Agenda’s sustainable development goals.

 Be inspired by what can be achieved with this moving video:

 1) WHO factsheet “Disability and health”, 16 January 2018

 - Accessible designApplication of braille on signage, equipment and appliances

-- ISO/CD 21902 [Under development]Tourism and related servicesAccessible tourism for allRequirements and recommendations
+- ISO/DIS 21902 [Under development]Tourism and related servicesAccessible tourism for allRequirements and recommendations

 - Assistive products for blind and vision-impaired personsTactile walking surface indicators

 - Sustainable development in communitiesManagement system for sustainable developmentRequirements with guidance for use